Wake STEP Community Clinic - Wake

 John H. Gilmore, MD

 Dr. Gilmore is the Thad and Alice Eure Distinguished Professor and vice chair for Research and Scientific Affairs in the Department of Psychiatry at the UNC-Chapel Hill School of Medicine.
 Dr. Gilmore started the Schizophrenia Treatment and Evaluation Program (STEP) in 1992.
 He is director of the UNC Schizophrenia Research Center and serves as principal investigator of several grants from the National Institute of Mental Health and the National Institute of Child Health and Human Development.
-He is medical director of the UNC STEP Community Clinic -Wake in Wake County.

 He is also a past president of the North Carolina Psychiatric Association.